 Ski schools operating out of Belle Plagne include ESF and Oxygène.
 ESF also runs a nursery offering childcare for children aged 18 months to 3 years and mini clubs to teach children from the age of 3 to ski in their specially designed ‘snow garden’.
 Older kids are also well catered for with courses designed to help them advance.

 There are also loads more facilities within the village to cater to your every need.
-There are ski and snowboard rental shops aplenty (including Ski Set, Intersport, Twinner, Sport 2000 and Skimium) so kitting yourself and the family out couldn’t be easier.
-To get the best rates it’s best to pre-book and we can offer you a 40% discount when you pre-book with our preferred partner, Ski Set.
+There are ski and snowboard rental shops aplenty (including Ski Set, Intersport, Sport 2000 and Skimium) so kitting yourself and the family out couldn’t be easier.
+To get the best rates it’s best to pre-book and we can offer you up to 40% discount when you pre-book with our preferred partner, Ski Set.

 The village also has a bowling alley and there’s an arcade game area just down the hill in Plagne Bellecôte.

 While La Plagne is not famed for its après ski scene, Belle Plagne is the liveliest of all the villages and has a good selection of bars in which to unwind after a long day on the slopes.
 A popular haunt for après is La Cheyenne Café, which is a vibrant Tex-Mex bar and restaurant with a happy hour from 5-7pm.
 Just across the road is La Tête Inn which is another good spot for après.
-This log cabin themed bar has a happy hour from 4pm and live bands playing every other night.
+This log cabin themed bar has a happy hour from 4pm until 2am and live bands playing every other night.
 Another popular après destination is Scotty’s Bar which is open from 9am until ‘late’ every day and serves a good range of food if you’re looking for a little more than an après tipple.
 If you want to party a bit later head to The Saloon bar/nightclub which is open until 4am.

 Not renownded for its nightlife, Belle Plagne still boasts some great bars and clubs